boilerplatter/postgrpc/postgrpc/examples/json-transcoding/README.md

   --include_imports \
   --include_source_info \
   --descriptor_set_out=postgrpc.pb \
-  google/rpc/error_details.proto transaction.proto health.proto postgres.proto
+  google/rpc/error_details.proto transaction.proto postgres.proto
 ```

-To limit the services exposed by the proxy as JSON endpoints, omit those service's `.proto` files from the compilation.
+To limit the services exposed by the proxy as JSON endpoints, omit those service's `.proto` files from compilation or from the `services` field in the envoy transcoding filter's configuration in `envoy.yaml`.

+### Notes on `envoy` and large query responses

+While PostgRPC takes care to stream rows to the user immediately as they are returned from the query, `envoy`'s current transcoding implementation does not.
+Instead, `envoy` will instead used a [`chunked`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#directives) `Transfer-Encoding` to return rows as a single JSON Array.
+This means that consumers need to take care to wait for the entire payload to be delivered instead of attempting to respond to individual rows as they arrive.

+A better approach would be to transcode streams to [newline-delimited JSON](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding/issues/38).
+If you are concerned about processing large query responses in-memory (as the current `envoy` solution requires), then consider using [`grpc-gateway`](https://grpc-ecosystem.github.io/grpc-gateway/) instead.

+We'd also welcome any contributions towards proper newline-delimited JSON transcoding support in PostgRPC directly.